Kopech strikes out nine, White Sox roll to 6-0 win over Guardians

 COMEBACK KID

-Guardians RHP Aaron Civale, who has been on the injured list since April 7 with a left oblique strain, met with manager Terry Francona before the game to determine the next step in his rehabilitation process.
+Guardians RHP Aaron Civale, who has been on the injured list since April 7 with a left oblique strain, met with Francona to determine the next step in his rehabilitation process.

 Civale has made two starts for Triple-A Columbus, allowing two runs in 6 1/3 innings, on his way to rejoining the rotation.
 Francona said they are planning his schedule in five-day increments.